5 Best Online Community Management Software I’d Recommend

 What I dislike about Mighty Networks:

-• Based on what I’ve seen in user reviews, some of the more powerful features are only available on higher-tier plans, which could be a hurdle for smaller teams or solo creators.
+• Based on what I've seen in user reviews, some of the more powerful features sit on higher-tier plans, which can require smaller teams or solo creators to plan around upgrades as their community grows.
+That said, established creators tend to find the higher tiers worth the breadth of features they unlock.

 What G2 users dislike about Mighty Networks:

-I was surprised (in a good way) by how feature-rich it is.
-From course hosting and event management to AI agents and automated workflows, Circle packs in serious functionality that creators and community-led brands will appreciate.
+I was surprised (in a good way) by how feature-rich Circle is.
+From course hosting and event management to AI agents and automated workflows, Circle packs serious functionality that creators and community-led brands will appreciate.
+The depth matters for teams running multiple programs alongside the community, where buying one tool that handles all of it is far cleaner than maintaining multiple vendors.

-What stood out to me, and clearly to many G2 reviewers too, is how everything in Circle feels connected.
-You can create private spaces, segment your audience, onboard members with custom flows, and even launch challenges or gated content — all without needing five different apps or a tech team on standby.
-It’s polished, clean, and easy to brand as your own.
+What stood out to me, and to many G2 reviewers, is how connected everything in Circle feels.
+I created private spaces, segmented my audience, onboarded members with custom flows, and launched challenges or gated content without needing five different apps or a tech team on standby.
+The result is a polished, clean platform that is easy to brand as your own.

-But if I had to nitpick, I’d say Circle can get a little pricey depending on the features you need, especially if you’re a solo creator or just starting out.
-Some of the more advanced tools, like branded mobile apps, automation, and AI agents, are behind higher-tier plans, so you’ll want to weigh what’s essential versus nice to have.
+If I had to nitpick, Circle can get a little pricey depending on the features you need, especially if you're a solo creator or just starting out.
+Advanced tools like branded mobile apps, automation, and AI agents sit behind higher-tier plans, so you'll want to weigh what is essential versus nice to have.
+For established creators running serious community-led businesses, the higher tiers can be a worthwhile investment for the depth they unlock.

 What I like about Circle: